opensearch-project/project-website/_posts/2025-11-25-Introducing-Resource-Sharing.md

 A good mental model for Access Levels is the familiar Google Docs sharing model where the owner of a Google doc can share the doc at 4 different levels.

-- Viewer - Users at Viewer level can read the Google document
+- Viewer - Users at Viewer level can read the document
 - Commenter - Users at the Commenter level can read the document and leave comments
 - Editor - Editors can read, comment and edit the document
 - Full Access - Users with Full Access can read, edit, comment and share the document